Skip to main content

 How does the bike "know" how much power to apply?

-Speed sensors limit maximum power assist for most bikes at 20mph (S-pelelec 28mph).
+Speed sensors limit maximum power assist for most bikes at 20mph (S-pedelec 28mph).
 Cadence sensors tell the motor controller how fast you are pedaling.
-Torque sensors tell the controller how hard you are pedaling. speed, cadence and torque sensors may all be used to help the motor controller modulate the power provided to the motor.
+Torque sensors tell the controller how hard you are pedaling. speed, cadence, and torque sensors may all be used to help the motor controller modulate the power provided to the motor.
 A speed sensor helps the rider stay within the federal regulations and guidelines, limiting power-assisted bicycles usually to 20mph (State and Local laws may vary - AZ is 20mph).
-Cadence, and the more advanced torque, sensors help the controller make the motor feel natural and efficient.
+Cadence and the more advanced torque sensors help the controller make the motor feel natural and efficient.
 If the bike only has a throttle, it is unlikely to have cadence or torque sensors, as they would be superfluous.

 How fast can I go?

 Any bicycle, electric or otherwise, can go quite fast.
-None of the electric bikes have a governor or speed limiting device, other than to stop applying power (helping) after a preset limit (usually 20mph or 28mph).
+None of the electric bikes have a governor or speed-limiting device other than to stop applying power (helping) after a preset limit (usually 20mph or 28mph).
 Obviously, pedaling or going downhill, you can go over 28mph.
-Electric assisted bicycles, foot-powered elect/gas scooters, and gas-powered bicycles all fall into a general bucket of law enforcement.
-Simply put, they are not automobiles, motorcycles, mopeds or ATVs.
-For the most part, they are unregistered, unlicensed and not titled or plated, need not be insured, and require no license to operate.
-The laws in Arizona are not exactly clear, leaving enforcement and interpretation up to local law enforcement.
-In general, Federal laws restrict speed to 20mph and less than 750W at the motor (under 49cc for gas).
-To be as safe as possible in regards to the law, keep your speed under 20mph, stay out of traffic, use bike lanes as appropriate, yield to pedestrians, obey all traffic laws, wear a helmet and be courteous.
+Electric-assisted bicycles, foot-powered elect/gas scooters, and gas-powered bicycles all fall into a general bucket of law enforcement.
+They are not automobiles, motorcycles, mopeds, or ATVs.
+Mostly, they are unregistered, unlicensed, and not titled or plated; they need not be insured and require no operating license.
+The laws in Arizona are not precisely clear, leaving enforcement and interpretation up to local law enforcement.
+Federal laws generally restrict speed to 20mph and less than 750W at the motor (under 49cc for gas).
+To be as safe as possible regarding the law, keep your speed under 20mph, stay out of traffic, use bike lanes as appropriate, yield to pedestrians, obey all traffic laws, wear a helmet, and be courteous.
 In Arizona, Law enforcement may interpret your riding how they see fit, considering public safety first.

 How far can I go?